Growth. Productivity. Revenue.

 Gifts can promote rapport with a referring physician’s office, but be sure that the choice is appropriate and falls within the legal parameters for gifts.
 The holiday times present prime opportunities to build those relationships.
 Chocolates and candy are always well-received but can go unnoticed.
 Be thoughtful and choose gifts that stand out from the crowd, such as music for the office.

 For entertainment, there is nothing wrong with taking care of your A-list especially well.
 Tailor an entertainment gift to the personal interests of the physician and the relationship you’ve established with them.
 Think sports events or theater.
 Even if the doctor might enjoy it, a rock concert or music festival is better reserved for personal, not professional, acquaintances.
 In other words, save the Coachella tickets for a close friend or family member!

 #4: Get Out of the Office and Network.

 Networking works.
 It’s worth the time, effort, and investment.
 While bigger hospitals and practices have doctors lounges and host events throughout the year that provide ample networking opportunities for physicians, within the smaller office setting, you may need more creativity.
 Treating another doctor to a meal–even at your home or out to a formal dinner setting–is a great way to build and strengthen your relationship with that physician.

 Another trick to effective physician networking is to always carry business cards with you, and make a conscious effort to pass your card out at least a couple times per month.
 You never know when an opportunity will pop up, so be sure you have your card on hand at all times.

-As with almost any business or professional relationship, effective communication is the absolute lifeblood of marketing to doctors for referrals.
+As with almost any business or professional relationship, effective communication is the absolute lifeblood to referral management.